juanedflores/Prototyping-Methods-Lab-Website/Arduino/getting_setup/getting_setup.md

 - `/dev/cu.usbmodem14101 (Arduino Uno)`
 - `/dev/ttyACM0 (Arduino Uno)`

-Usually the name of the board shows up in the name, so it should say Arduino NANO 33 IoT instead of Uno.
+Usually the name of the board shows up in the name, so it should say Arduino NANO 33 IoT instead of Uno in parentheses.

 The last step is to make sure that the board name shows up at the top.